Colombia tax collection will fall 10%, government reviewing GDP contraction estimate

 ($1 = 4,045.01 Colombian pesos)

-(Reporting by Nelson Bocanegra Writing by Julia Symmes Cobb; Editing by Steve Orlofsky)
+(Reporting by Nelson Bocanegra, additional reporting by Carlos Vargas Writing by Julia Symmes Cobb; Editing by Steve Orlofsky and Jonathan Oatis)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187))